ReactiveX/RxSwift/README.md

 What's more, it also adds additional unit tests that target some specific implementation details of RxSwift.

-That being said, there is tons of things I would like to improve, so we'll see how much time will I have.
+That being said, there is tons of things I would like to improve, so we'll see how much time I will have.

-Here is a rough list of ideas for upcoming versions, I'm open for suggestions:
+Here is a rough list of ideas for upcoming versions; I'm open for suggestions:

 * Collect feedback, analyse it and prioritize (ease pain points)
 * The focus of next couple of releases will probably be on improving source code readability, performance and documentation.
 * Trying to simplify internal implementation and document it as time allows it.
 Still not happy with how it looks internally.
 I think it could be simpler in some cases, and unfortunatelly can't for others, but we'll see.
 * adding visitor to debug sink trees, that would help for other points here
 * Improving debugging experience.
 Adding debug printouts of sink trees.
-Have some ideas how to do that transparently.
+Have some ideas on how to do that transparently.
-* Add examples how to integrate it with other projects
+* Add examples on how to integrate it with other projects
 * Add more detail comparison with other frameworks and try to explain differences better
 * zip and general observeOn operators
 * Adding automatic detection of control dependency cycles for RxCocoa in debug builds.
 Rx doesn't have any issues currently with leaks, this is preparation for using bind to user controls that is tied to control lifespan without need to externally unbind everything using dispose unsubscribe.
 It wouldn't be able to detect everything, but if you've accidentally bound control `A` to `B` and `B` is also bound to `A`, it could detect that.
 That would be awesome, also have some ideas how to do it transparently.
 Right now it's pretty good situation since everything in `DisposeBag` is disposed immediatelly on view controller dealloc, but I'm toying with the idea.